behave/behave/docs/gherkin.rst

   Scenario Outline: Blenders
-     Given I put <thing> in a blender, when I swtich the blender on
+     Given I put <thing> in a blender, when I switch the blender on
-      then it should trasform into <other thing>
+      then it should transform into <other thing>

    Examples: Amphibians
      | thing         | other thing |